Colfax, Wisconsin

 Colfax is a village in Dunn County, Wisconsin, United States.
 The population was 1,182 at the 2020 census.
 The village is surrounded by the Town of Colfax.

 History

 The community was named for Schuyler Colfax, who served as vice president under Ulysses S. Grant.
-On June 4, 1958, Colfax would be struck by a powerful F5 tornado, leaving the southern and northeastern sections of the village heavily damaged or destroyed.
+On June 4, 1958, Colfax was struck by a powerful F5 tornado, leaving its southern and northeastern sections heavily damaged or destroyed.

 Geography

-According to the United States Census Bureau, the village has a total area of 1.41 sqmi, of which 1.38 sqmi is land and 0.03 sqmi is water.
+According to the United States Census Bureau, the village has an area of 1.41 sqmi, of which 1.38 sqmi is land and 0.03 sqmi is water.

 Colfax is along the Red Cedar River.

 Wisconsin Highways 40 and 170 are main routes in the community.
 Other routes include County Roads BB, M, N, and W.